CDRT/mk_docs/docs/ref/bios/settings/thinkpad/password.md

 1.	**On** - Default.
 2. Off

+!!! info ""
-!>  To protect unauthorized access to the system we recommended setting user authentication on the OS.
+     To protect unauthorized access to the system we recommended setting user authentication on the OS.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
    |:---|:---|:---|:---|